cygnari/achen.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Applied and Interdisciplinary Mathematics and Scientific Computing, University of Michigan, Ann Arbor (In Progress)
 * B.A. in Applied Mathematics, University of California, Berkeley, 2021
-* In Progress Ph.D in Applied and Interdisciplinary Mathematics and Scientific Computing, University of Michigan, Ann Arbor, 2027 (expected)

 Publications
 ======